vinaygoel/ars-workshop/README.md

 The job creates an Elasticsearch index named "ars-wat-videos"

-Sample query to search for videos with incoming links that contain the anchor term "police":
+Example query to search for videos with incoming links that contain the anchor term "police":

 ```
 curl 'http://localhost:9200/ars-wat-videos/_search?q=anchor_term:police&pretty=true'